10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Four Joy Meatballs

-The name suggests where the cuisine originated.
-Popular in Zhejiang, Zhejiang cuisine is frequently lightly seasoned, and as the famous saying goes, the eye eats before the mouth, so most of their dishes are visually appealing.
+The name suggests where this cuisine originated.
+Popular in Zhejiang province, Zhejiang cuisine is frequently lightly seasoned, following the philosophy that quality ingredients need minimal interference.
+As the saying goes, the eye eats before the mouth, so most Zhejiang dishes are visually appealing with careful attention to presentation and colour balance.

 Zhejiang cuisine chefs prefer fresh food materials such as seafood, freshwater fish, and seasonal vegetables.
-To make their dishes even more perfect, they are extremely picky about the raw materials they use.
+They’re extremely particular about the raw materials they use, often visiting markets daily to select the finest ingredients at their peak freshness.
+This dedication to ingredient quality means that simple preparations can yield extraordinary results.

 • West Lake Fish in Vinegar Gravy